 I'd Love to Hear Your Comments.
 Thanks, Alun

-But every so often, rising from the pages of comic book fiction in a city which exists on no map I’ve ever seen, a masked hero emerges to save us.
+But every so often, arising from the pages of comic book fiction in a city which exists on no map I’ve ever seen, a masked hero emerges to save us.
 And not just an ordinary hero either like - say - secret agent James Bond who has to use a Walther PPK gun.
-No, we are talking superheroes who never age, who arrive from nowhere, defeat the most evil of villains, and disappear again into anonymity until the next time they are called upon, and yet who - despite having saved the world umpteen times over - still manage on occasion to incur the wrath of those in authority (come to think about it, that actually sounds quite a lot like James Bond!)
+No, we are talking superheroes who never age, who arrive from nowhere to defeat the most evil of villains, before disappearing again into anonymity until the next time they are called upon, and yet who - despite having saved the world umpteen times over - still manage on occasion to incur the wrath of those in authority (come to think about it, that actually sounds exactly like James Bond!)

 So is Superman a Hero?

-Having dealt with Batman rather more efficiently than either the Joker or Riddler if I may say so, what about Superman?
+Having dealt with Batman's status rather more efficiently than either the Joker or Riddler ever did, if I may say so, what about Superman?
 Is he a superhero?
 He undoubtedly has super abilities, and he seems to have all the qualities required for superhero status, so, yes, he is.
 Definitively.
 More so than Batman and requiring no further debate from me.
-But much more pertinently, is he a hero?
+But more pertinently, is he a hero?

 'Superhero' is a term specifically for fantasy characters, but 'hero' is a description which is applied to ordinary humans.
 No doubt it can also be applied to people from other planets too, but is it an epithet which should be applied to this particular individual?

-Suppose I come across a 5 year old squirting a water pistol in the face of a 3 year old and making him cry, and I decide to spring into action to uphold truth, justice and the American way (or British way in my case).
+Suppose I come across a 5 year old squirting a water pistol in the face of a 3 year old and making him cry, and I decide to spring into action to uphold truth, justice and the American way (or the British way in my case).
 I disarm the 5 year old.
 Am I a hero?
-Well maybe to the 3 year old I will be, but to objective eyes am I?
+Well maybe to the 3 year old I will be, but to objective eyes am I really?
 I haven’t been brave, I haven’t inconvenienced myself, and I've risked no physical harm other than a few splattered water droplets.
-I’m not a hero.
-But 90% of the time Superman’s actions are as inconsequential to him, as taking a water pistol off a 5 year old is to me.
+I am not a hero.
+But 90% of the time Superman’s actions are as inconsequential to him, as taking a water pistol away from a 5 year old is to me.

-Traditionally by heroic behaviour we mean courageous behaviour, taking risks or acting despite personal fear.
+Traditional use of the term 'heroic behaviour' is mostly applied to courageous behaviour, taking risks or acting despite personal fear.
 But nothing on Earth poses any threat to Superman and he feels no fear, so when he battles humans or prevents disasters here on Earth, then by this definition he is not being heroic.
 Another way of assessing heroism may be the degree of effort to which a person goes in order to help others.
 Superman is undoubtedly a nice, decent sort, but being nice and decent isn't quite enough.
 Does he devote as much time or effort to helping people as many charitable human beings do?
 Read through a list of his almost limitless powers, and consider what he could do with them if he really put his mind to it.
-If he felt motivated, I reckon Superman could use these special powers to solve pretty much every affliction affecting mankind.
-The truth is, even when saving the Earth from destruction, there's usually no real effort involved, no great self-sacrifice, no great fear.
+If he felt motivated, I reckon Superman could use these special powers to solve pretty much every affliction affecting mankind!
+The truth is, even when saving the Earth from destruction, there's usually no real effort involved, no great self-sacrifice, no fear.
 So again, is there any heroism to admire?

-Indeed, in the Superman stories, I have to admit I kind'a root for arch villain Lex Luther instead.
-Here we have an ordinary flesh and blood mortal human who by sheer genius and hard grind has risen to a position of great authority, and who has the audacity and yes - immense courage - to take on this unstoppable, almost unkillable juggernaut of an alien being whom we call Superman.
-If it wasn’t for his minor little peccadillo of being a morally bankrupt, ruthlessly evil and sadistic megalomaniac (for which I‘m sure we can all forgive him), Lex would be a much more motivational character than Superman, don‘t you agree?
+Indeed, when I look at the Superman stories, I have to admit I kind'a root for arch villain Lex Luther instead.
+Because here we have an ordinary flesh and blood mortal human who by sheer genius and hard grind has risen to a position of great authority, and who has the audacity and yes - immense courage - to take on this unstoppable, almost unkillable juggernaut of an alien being whom we call Superman.
+If it wasn’t for his minor little peccadillo of being a morally bankrupt, ruthlessly evil and sadistic megalomaniac (for which I‘m sure we can all forgive him), Lex would be a much more motivational and inspirational character than Superman, don‘t you agree?

 So things aren't looking good for Superman are they?
 Can he really claim to be a hero?
 But Man of Steel fans bear with me a little longer - the conclusion holds out just a little hope.